mohan-cao/revilo/README.md

 3. Select the root directory of your project
 4. Do a few more trivial steps to reach the proof, and you're done!

-## Installation and running unit tests
+## Installation and Running Unit Tests

 `mvn clean` - Cleans project (start from scratch)